About the Watch:

-With it’s polished case, eye-catching sunburst panda-style dial, the Breitling 815 Chronograph continues to be sought after by watch collectors.
-The Breitling 815 was nicknamed the “Long Playing”, because of it’s much longer power reserve for the era.
+With its polished case, and eye-catching sunburst panda-style dial, the Breitling 815 Chronograph continues to be sought after by watch collectors.
+The Breitling 815 was nicknamed the “Long Playing”, because of its much longer power reserve for the era.

 The Reference 815 Chronograph is a 38mm polished stainless steel case, with acrylic crystal.
 Made in the 1970s, it uses a Valjoux 7736 movement, with a long-running 52-hour power reserve.
 The panda dial is silver, with a sunburst pattern, and lume that has developed a pumpkin patina.

 This Breitling Reference 815 Chronograph is in very good shape.
 The case has slight wear marks, shown in detail in the photographs.
 The casebook engravings with the Breitling logo and model number are still visible.